Eduardo-YGIAH/Password-Generator/README.md

 Password-Generator is a responsive web app that generates a password with the settings declared by the user.

-The user is able to generate the password with a the number of characteres of his/her choice and using lower cases, upper cases, numbers or/and special characteres as he/she wishes.
+The user is able to generate the password with the number of characteres of his/her choice within a given range and using lower cases, upper cases, numbers or/and special characteres as he/she wishes.

 ## Preview